- play_arrow Overview

 Viewing Client Events

-As shown in Figure 1, in the Client Events section on the Insights tab of the Monitor portal page, the values show for some parameters depend on how you have configured Microsoft.
+As shown in the following illustration, in the Client Events section on the Insights tab of the Monitor portal page, the values show for some parameters depend on how you have configured Microsoft.